COVID-19 FinDev Weekly Update | 11-17 June 2020

 Do you find the update useful?
 How often would you like to receive it?
 Take a moment to let us know >>

 - As data from various surveys starts to come in, organizations share what they are learning.
 Although limited in different ways, surveys are providing important insights on the impact of COVID-19 on microfinance providers and their clients.

-- First results from the CGAP Global Pulse Survey of MFIs - which includes responses from 180 MFIs - suggest that MFI liquidity may not be an urgent concern and the increase in the global portfolio at risk over 30 days is less than many have feared.
+- First results from the CGAP Global Pulse Survey of MFIs - which includes responses from 180 MFIs - suggest that MFI liquidity may not be an urgent concern - at least not as of the end of April 2020 - and the increase in the global portfolio at risk over 30 days is less than many have feared.
 A CGAP framework helps regulators and policy makers respond to COVID-19 impacts on the microfinance sector.

 - Another, much smaller survey by the Women’s World Banking finds that 12 surveyed FSPs in 10 countries are experiencing high default rates in loan repayments; the same FSPs have seen 67 percent fewer loan applications from MSMEs.

 - BFA Global shares insights from its rapid survey of over 1,800 low-income people in nine countries where loan delinquencies are rising as incomes decrease and expenses go up; surveyed shopkeepers in Mexico expect a spike in purchases on store credit.
 A stress testing model developed by BFA will help savings and credit cooperatives better prepare to deal with the COVID-19 crisis.